LevinJ/FCND-Controls-CPP/README.md

 ## Controller implementation ##

 A cascaded PID controller is designed to control the drone.
-The overall architector the controller is as below,
+The overall architecture of the controller is as below,

 ![controller architecture](./imgs/controller_architecture.png)